 - No HP offset (simple control) - HP offset.
 Here the controller must receive a voltage signal.
-The offset values that apply to the max. value must be defined in the heat circuit settings. - Max heat reclaim.
-Here the controller must receive a voltage signal, but the regulation is increased to also control the cutin and cutout of the pump and the bypass valve.
+The offset values that apply to the max. value must be defined in the heat circuit settings.
+See next page. - Max heat reclaim.
+Here the controller must receive a voltage signal, but the regulation is increased to also control the pump, fans and gas cooler bypass.